thetechstewart/docs/docs/websites/ror/host-multiple-rails-apps-with-nginx-puma-postgres-and-rbenv-ubuntu-14-04-trusty-tahr.md

 We already installed nginx when we setup our server.
 Let's configure it now.

-1. Open the default nginx virtual host, enter:
+1. Open the default nginx virtual host:

         sudo vim /etc/nginx/sites-available/default